GrdLock/sonarr-extension-filter/README.md

 A Python-based web service that automatically monitors Sonarr downloads and removes torrents containing files with unwanted extensions (e.g., `.exe`, `.msi`, `.bat`).
 This prevents potentially malicious or unwanted files from being downloaded.

+NOTE: I have only personally tested this on MacOS with qBittorrent.
+It's designed to run as a Docker container, so it theoretically should work fine on Windows or Linux as well.
+And I've included support for Transmission and Deluge, however have not actually tested this functionality.

 ## Features

 - 🔍 Automatically inspects torrent file lists when Sonarr grabs a download